-- 1.2.1 This paper addresses the issue of how to manage (aggregate or systematic) longevity risk.
-We do not consider non-systematic longevity risk (or the risk associated with the status of individual lives). - 1.2.2 Nor do we consider detailed approaches to the modelling of longevity risk in this paper.
+1.2.1 This paper addresses the issue of how to manage (aggregate or systematic) longevity risk.
+We do not consider non-systematic longevity risk (or the risk associated with the status of individual lives).

+1.2.2 Nor do we consider detailed approaches to the modelling of longevity risk in this paper.
 This topic is treated in detail elsewhere.
-For example, Cairns, Blake & Dowd (2005b) describe a range of frameworks that can be employed in stochastic modelling (an earlier version of this appears in the proceedings of the 2004 AFIR Colloquium see Cairns, Blake & Dowd, 2004). - 1.2.3 Instead, we focus here on the ways in which life insurers and pension plans can manage their exposure to longevity risk and, most especially, on the ways in which they can use mortality-linked securities some already existing and others still hypothetical to manage their longevity risk exposures.
+For example, Cairns et al. (2006b) describe a range of frameworks which can be employed in stochastic modelling (an earlier version of this appears in the proceedings of the 2004 AFIR Colloquium - see Cairns et al., 2004).

+1.2.3 Instead, we focus here on the ways in which life insurers and pension plans can manage their exposure to longevity risk and, most especially, on the ways in which they can use mortality-linked securities - some already existing and others still hypothetical - to manage their longevity risk exposures.